Moist and Juicy Pressure Cooker Chinese Take-Out General Tso’s Chicken are bite size nuggets of the popular sweet and spicy chicken dish.

 General Tso’s is not actually the creator of General Tso’s Chicken.
 Peng Chang-Kuei the Taiwanese restaurant, was accredited with General Tso’s Chicken.
 The original recipe is not nearly as sweet as the US version.
 The salty Soy Sauce is also a more prominent taste.
 I tried to create a recipe that is somewhere in the middle of the two versions.

-Black Soy Sauce is something I use all the time in my Asian cooking.
-Black Soy Sauce is a thick sweet syrup, much like molasses with a bit of a salty taste.
+Sweet/Black Soy Sauce is something I use all the time in my Asian cooking.
+Sweet/Black Soy Sauce is a thick sweet syrup, much like molasses with a bit of a salty taste.
 Please don’t confuse it with Dark Soy Sauce, which is saltier than the more common Soy Sauce, which is easily found in most grocery stores.